D1plo1d/p3d/README.md

 A Coffeescript 3D Mesh parser for a better web.

 P3D was originally developed to efficiently parse 3D mesh files for use in WebGL across all libraries (ThreeJS/PhiloGL/[your library here]).
-However it is not only independent of a specific WebGL interface but of WebGL altogether.
+However P3D is not only independent of a specific WebGL interface but of WebGL altogether.
 This is by design, by remaining unbound to webGL P3D has been carefully constructed to support the next generation of in-browser 3D object manipulation applications regardless of the rendering and mesh manipulation technologies that they require.

 Project Status